Property Settlement Agreement: A Complete Guide

 What You Can Expect From Your Family Lawyer

-If all else fails, you can always seek legal advice from a qualified solicitor in Sydney.
+If all else fails, you can always seek legal advice from a qualified family solicitor in Sydney.
 They should advise you on the best step to take should you have any issues with dispute resolution, spousal maintenance, property and debts, child custody, divorce and property and other matters concerning divorce laws.

 DISCLAIMER: The content of this publication does not constitute legal advice and is intended only to provide a summary and general overview.
 We do not guarantee that it is current.
 You should seek specialist legal advice or other professional advice about your specific circumstances.
 Your access to this publication is not intended to create nor does it create a solicitor-client relationship between you and Unified Lawyers.